 BIOL-2022 - Human Anatomy and Physiology II

-A continuation of the study of the structural and functional relationships in the human body.
+A continuation of BIOL 2021.
 This course will introduce the student to the structure and function of the organ systems associated with blood production, blood flow, respiration, digestion, excretion, reproduction and immunity.
-This course is designed to follow Biology 2021.
 This course is not intended for biology or other laboratory science majors and cannot be used for credit toward those degrees.

 BIOL-2022L - Human Anatomy and Physiology II Laboratory